whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 * [ ] General navigation
 1. Select "Browse" button.
 Browse page should display
-1. Select "Run" button.
-Run page should display
 1. Select "Manage" button.
 Manage page should display
-1. Select "Compose" button.
-Compose page should display
 1. Select "i" button should open User Guide in new tab
 1. Select "Logout" button should logout from WT
 1. Select "Report a problem" button should open https://github.com/whole-tale/whole-tale/issues in new tab
+1. Select "View" on a Tale.
+The Run page should display

 ### Browse